elibriskin/WaveShaper-Control/README.md

-Set of tools for controlling the Coherent WaveShaper instrument in Python.
+Set of tools for controlling the Coherent WaveShaper and Optical Spectral Analyzer instruments in Python.